doesburg11/pz-pred-prey/README.md

 “An Agent-Based Predator-Prey Model with Reinforcement Learning” by  M. Olsen and R. Fraczkowski.

 ### PettingZoo
 This implementation does use the PettinZoo library for strictly AEC turned action behavior of the various agents (predators, Prey, Grass).
-This is also a workaround for unexpected behavior in the PettingZoo library with respect to the  removal of agents in turn based agent selections.
+This is also a workaround for unexpected behavior in the PettingZoo library with respect to the  removal of agents in strictly turn based agent selections.

 Behavior predators:
 - moving to Moore neighborhood (choice)